NoahLE/ced3-projects/README.md

 # CED3 Project Summaries

-This is a portfolio of projects designed, developed, and distributed by the CED3 team of developers ([Michael Nigh](https://github.com/micnigh), [Leah Frye](https://github.com/leahfrye), and [Noah Lloyd-Edelman](https://github.com/NoahLE)) from 2016-2018.
+This is a portfolio of projects designed, developed, and distributed by the CED3 team of developers from 2016-2018.

 Due to intellectual property rights we cannot share the source code but are able to publish summaries and screenshots here.